PetrTech/TerraModded/README.md

 ![alt text](https://www.petrtech.ml/TerraModdedRes/terramodded.png)
-Build any mods you can imagine with TerrMmodded.
+  Build any mods you can imagine with TerraModded.
 It's ease of use makes creating mods so easy that even a kid can make a mod!